Register My Child

 Children must be under the age of 5 years old and live in Greene County, Ohio.

 These four words hold a fundamental truth: literacy is the cornerstone of success.
 In today’s economy, a life without reading is a life without access to the basic tools of prosperity, from books to the Internet.
-The Greene County Public Library Foundation’s Dolly Parton Imagination Library project gives Greene County’s children between the ages of 0 and 5 the tools they need to be ready to read in Kindergarten by making sure they always have high-quality, age-appropriate, books in their homes.
+The Greene County Public Library Foundation and the United Way of the Greater Dayton Area’s Dolly Parton Imagination Library project gives Greene County’s children between the ages of 0 and 5 the tools they need to be ready to read in Kindergarten by making sure they always have high-quality, age-appropriate, books in their homes.

 Developmental studies show that children who are ready to learn to read in Kindergarten have already developed critical pre-literacy skills between the ages of 0 and 3, a time when 90% of their core brain development is taking place.